passmarked/browser/README.md

-# Browser
+# Browser Client

 ![NPM](https://img.shields.io/npm/dt/@passmarked/browser.svg)

 Remote management client for browsers supporting the [ Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/), built to be easy to use.
 And further than that, be ready for production use.
 Currently being battle-tested over at [Passmarked](https://passmarked.com) before we launch.

-We've been quite excited about the developments allowing us to better use Chrome and move away from PhantomJS (which has a ever aging version of webkit).
+We've been quite excited about the developments allowing us to better use Chrome and move away from PhantomJS (which has an ever ageing version of WebKit).
 After following the announcements we wanted to get ready for the switch and started building a library we would able to use in our production setup.

 We set out with a few goals:

 * Learn from [PhantomJs](https://phantomjs.org) which we have been using for over a year now and address issues we had.
-* Layout the API in a way similiar to a simple HTTP client like [request](https://github.com/request/request) to reduce the barrier of entry for everyone.
+* Layout the API in a way similar to a simple HTTP client like [request](https://github.com/request/request) to reduce the barrier of entry for everyone.
 * Built from the ground up to support parallel processing and keeping a long running instance sane by cleaning up every chance it gets.
-* Built in configurable queue-ing to make it easy to build systems that won't fall over once traffic starts hitting.
+* Built-in configurable queueing to make it easy to build systems that won't fall over once traffic starts hitting.
 * Keeping it generic enough to use multiple browsers supporting the same protocol.
-* Build generic convience methods to get information users are normally interested in.
+* Build generic convenience methods to get information users are normally interested in.
 Such as building a HAR, taking screenshots, emulation and in page code execution (much like [PhantomJs](https://phantomjs.org)).

 Join our [Slack](http://passmarked.com/chat) channel to join the conversation and help us build this out.

 ## Status

-As you might know, tons of features like the `--headless` feature from Chrome is still only in Canary.
+As you might know, tonnes of features like the `--headless` feature from Chrome is still only in Canary.
 It will be released to the mainline stream in the next release. **With a growing list of features following.**

 ### Development Status

 Currently building out and figuring out the API, will be ready for use in the next week.
-Current release does work, API might just be tweaked a bit after usage.
+The current release does work, API might just be tweaked a bit after usage.

 TODO: